Web 1: The Unraveling

 For a deeper understanding of the cultural shifts underlying the advancements and applications of the internet, this series distills a cross-generational perspective through the lens of the Strauss-Howe Generational Theory.
-The theory details a recurring cycle of generations which introduce archetypes who possess behavioral traits associated with the time period in which they grew up.
-This series does not argue for the validity of the theory but it’s used to provide an anthropological angle for which we can view technological advancements.
+The theory details a recurring cycle of generations that introduce archetypes with behavioral traits associated with the time period they grew up.
+This series does not argue for the theory’s validity, but it’s used to provide an anthropological angle through which we can view technological advancements.

-Rather than go into detail about each of the components of the theory, the scope of this article will only pertain to the 4 generational shifts that occur before repeating.
+Rather than detail each of the theory’s components, the scope of this article will only pertain to the four generational shifts that occur before repeating.
 Below are descriptions of each generational time period and their associated archetypes.
 The definitions were drawn from this source.

 The time period that Web 1 operated within, 1990-2004, coincided with the Unraveling as described in the Strauss-Howe theory.
 This era of the Unraveling, 1982-2004, began with “triumphant individualism which drifted to a pervasive distrust of institutions and leaders” (Neil Howe).

-The Unraveling / Web 1 presented a time period where institutions were weak and individualism prospered while society fragmented into many different factions.
-This perspective is directly connected to the ethos of the early internet which was full of idealistic visions of a more democratic and free society.
+The Unraveling / Web 1 presented a period where institutions were weak, individualism prospered while society fragmented into many different factions.
+This perspective is directly connected to the ethos of the early internet, which was full of idealistic visions of a more democratic and free society.

-Attempts were made to crystalize this ethos into the internet itself but they were ultimately unsuccessful as larger companies became the dominant digital forces.
+Attempts were made to crystalize this ethos into the internet, but they were unsuccessful as larger companies became the dominant digital forces.
 This centralization of power to a handful of content distribution channels had lasting ramifications on Web 1 and formed the roots for Web 2’s monolithic intermediaries to flourish.

-The generation born into the era preceding the Unraveling, known as the Awakening, were Nomads who, theoretically, grew up with a sense of alienation and insecurity as a result of the tumultuous time period they were raised in.
-This of course is a generalization but it highlights an important idea that in contrast to their childhood, Nomads are said to grow up to become practical and resilient adults.
+The generation born into the era preceding the Unraveling, known as the Awakening, were Nomads.
+Theoretically, they grew up with a sense of alienation and insecurity due to the tumultuous time period they were raised in.
+This, of course, is a generalization, but it highlights an important idea that in contrast to their childhood, Nomads are said to grow up to become practical and resilient adults.

-Nomads were the prevailing leaders during this period of Unraveling and they were met with resistance from the up and coming Millennial generation, who align with the Hero archetype.
-Heroes grow up to be optimistic and overconfident adults and some come to wield enormous power, which efficiently describes leaders like Mark Zuckerberg – born in 1984.
+Nomads were the prevailing leaders during this period of Unraveling, and they were met with resistance from the up-and-coming Millennial generation, which aligns with the Hero archetype.
+Heroes grow up to be optimistic and overconfident adults, and some come to wield enormous power, which efficiently describes leaders like Mark Zuckerberg – born in 1984.

-These leaders, who “move fast and break things”, eventually became the incumbents in the industries they disrupted during the Unraveling.
-They then helped re-strengthen institutions through the business models they’ve implemented in the Crisis phase which follows the Unraveling.
-It’s a classic power transfer and there’s now a new generation that is gearing up to disrupt these Heros using innovations from Web 3 but we’ll get to that later.
+These leaders, who “move fast and break things,” eventually became the incumbents in the industries they disrupted during the Unraveling.
+They then helped re-strengthen institutions through the business models they’ve implemented in the Crisis phase, which follows the Unraveling.
+It’s a classic power transfer, and a new generation is gearing up to disrupt these Heroes using innovations from Web 3, but we’ll get to that later.

-This contemptuous relationship between Nomads and Heros as well as the breaking down and rebuilding of traditional forms of corporate dominance were inherent features of Web 1 and they directly influenced how Web 2 has played out.
-The world became privy to the new forms of communication that could exist and all of a sudden, every company needed a website.
-Now, all of a sudden, every person and company needs a wallet … like Solflare.
+This contemptuous relationship between Nomads and Heroes and the breaking down and rebuilding of traditional forms of corporate dominance were inherent features of Web 1 and directly influenced how Web 2 has played out.
+The world became privy to the new forms of communication that could exist, and all of a sudden, every company needed a website.
+Analogous to the early days of Web 3, where every person and company suddenly needs a wallet … like Solflare.

-The time era directly after World War 2 was known as the High, which was defined by strong institutions and a homogeneity of ideas.
-Individuals were convening on how they wanted culture to move forward but by the time that US President John Kennedy was assassinated in 1962, this collective idealism was discarded and burgeoning cultural movements prompted the next era, the Awakening, to begin.
+The era directly after World War 2 was known as the High, defined by strong institutions and the homogeneity of ideas.
+Individuals were convening on how they wanted culture to move forward.
+Still, by the time US President John Kennedy was assassinated in 1962, this collective idealism was discarded, and burgeoning cultural movements prompted the next era, the Awakening, to begin.

-In summary, the High strengthened institutions through collective idealism; the Awakening introduced issues with the High’s inherent infrastructure and empowered individuals to form their own perspectives; and the Unraveling broke down and began rebuilding the industries that empowered the High through digital innovation (e.g the internet / Web 1).
+In summary, the High strengthened institutions through collective idealism; the Awakening introduced issues with the High’s inherent infrastructure and empowered individuals to form their perspectives; and the Unraveling broke down and began rebuilding the industries that empowered the High through digital innovation (e.g., the internet / Web 1).

 Individual Wealth & Global Supply Chains

-The global stock market experienced unprecedented booms during the mid to late 1980s, creating enormous wealth for certain individuals and prompting the modern age of consumerism.
+The global stock market experienced unprecedented booms during the mid to late 1980s, creating enormous wealth for specific individuals and prompting the modern age of consumerism.

 This also aligned with the globalization of supply chains which enabled the free trade of goods in ways that never existed before.
 As companies took advantage of the benefits that outsourcing could bring to their bottom line, power began transmitting from domestic networks to a global supply chain layer with complex webs of intermediaries and agendas.
-This enabled individuals around the world to figure out all sorts of new ways to make money and it led to a more distributed global economy.
+This enabled individuals worldwide to figure out all sorts of new ways to make money and led to a more distributed global economy.

 Distrust, Adaption, & Obsoletion

-Companies in the oil and gas, agricultural, tobacco, and auto manufacturing industries were continuously caught lying during the Awakening and the phenomenon of news anchors acting as talking heads with subjective takes on world events was taking over the airways in place of objective journalism.
-This caused unprecedented divides between viewers of different news outlets and the public began forming smaller pockets of communities through which they would increasingly be obtaining their information.
-No longer were the days of everyone reading the New York Times on their way to work.
+Oil and gas, agricultural, tobacco, and auto manufacturing companies were continuously caught lying during the Awakening.
+The phenomenon of news anchors acting as talking heads with subjective takes on world events was taking over the airways in place of objective journalism.
+This caused unprecedented divides between viewers of different news outlets, and the public began forming smaller pockets of communities through which they would increasingly obtain information.

-Institutions began adapting to this new age of the internet or they became obsolete.
-The companies that led the charge in Web 2’s business model were master adapters of Web 1 or new entrants and only time can tell what will happen in Web 3.
+Institutions began adapting to this new age of the internet, or they became obsolete.
+Looking forward, many companies that led the charge in Web 2’s business model were master adopters of Web 1 or new entrants, and only time can tell what will happen in Web 3.

-Given the advent of blockchains, non-custodial wallets, and NFTs – each of which enable users to own the networks they’re a part of – it’s safe to say that Web 3 has begun.
+Given the advent of blockchains, non-custodial wallets, and NFTs – each of which enables users to own the networks they’re a part of – it’s safe to say that Web 3 has begun.